 Future Local Events

 New events are posted once the time and place is fixed, usually just after a Newsletter has been distributed to the membership.
-We have posted a video of the most recent lecture by Tony Reznicek; see below for details under Nov.
-20, 2021.
+We have posted videos, for instance, of a lecture by Tony Reznicek; see the pull-down item in the navigation list at the page top.

 National Events